odow/SDDP.jl/docs/src/guides/performance.md

-# Intermediate VI: performance
+# Improve computational performance

 SDDP is a computationally intensive algorithm.
-In this tutorial, we give suggestions for how the computational performance can be improved.
+Here are some suggestions for how the computational performance can be improved.

 ## Numerical stability (again)